k4u5h4L/Coursera-python3/README.md

 ## Note:

-- This are the assignments I've done myself.
-So please do not plagiarise it and copy paste the exact same code without thinking.
+- This are the assignments I've done.
+The programs may have mistakes or errors.
+If you find any such error, feel free to issue a PR to this repo.

 - I have uploaded these questions for my own reference, and you can use it the same way too.